lzhangao/Beer-CPG-Project/README.md

 # Recommendations
 Reduce CRM complexity- sales reps should only use HubSpot for meeting activities to eliminate need for integration and managing multiple apps.
 Reduce MMC licenses down to 1, saving ~$10k/year.
 One MMC superuser can perform all territory and mapping tasks

+Set ambitious but reasonable expectations for rep activity.
+Incentives for meeting standards

+Aggressively market newer SKUs to capitalize on shifting consumer preferences and grow those points of distribution.